qwordax/mod-3/README.md

 # Subject

-Construction of the state graph of the R-chart.
+Construction of the state graph of the R-chart and simulation model.

 # Description